-20.2 Members of Parliament shall be encouraged to write directly to HMCIP about specific activities and the administration of the Inspectorate.
-When Ministers receive correspondence from Members of Parliament on these matters, they shall normally ask HMCIP to reply (sending a copy of the reply to the relevant sponsorship team).
+20.2 Members of Parliament should be encouraged to write directly to HMCIP about specific activities and the administration of the Inspectorate.
+When Ministers receive correspondence from Members of Parliament on these matters, they should normally ask HMCIP to reply (sending a copy of the reply to the relevant Sponsorship Team).
 Where a Minister decides to reply personally, for example, where the correspondence involves wider policy considerations, advice will be sought from HMCIP or a member of the Inspectorate.